-If food has burned on, sprinkle the grid with detergent while hot and cover with wet paper towels or a dishcloth.
-Soaking the pan will remove burned on foods.
+If food has burned on, sprinkle the pan with detergent while hot and cover with wet paper towels or a dishcloth.
+Burned-on foods will soak loose while the meal is being served.

-Do not store a soiled broiler pan and grid anywhere in the range.
+Wash; scour if necessary.
+Rinse and dry.
+The broiler pan may also be cleaned in a dishwasher.
+Do not store a soiled broiler pan anywhere in the range.